 Food scraps, spoiled food, food-soiled paper, and yard trimmings and plants – collectively known as organics or organic waste – comprise almost one-third of the waste that the NYC Department of Sanitation collects.
-Instead of sending organics to, separate it for composting to enrich our environment, not damage it.
+Instead of throwing away organics as garbage, separate it for composting so it can enrich our environment, not damage it.

 New Yorkers can recycle organic waste three ways:

 1. Be part of Sanitation’s Organics Collection Pilot Program;